-Why is everyone talking about headless CMS and what is the different to a traditional CMS?
+Why is everyone talking about headless CMS and how is it different to a traditional CMS?

 In the digital marketing community, there is still a lot of buzz going around about headless CMS.
 With our roots at Kagool, firmly in the build and technical elements of websites, we have delivered a large number of projects which utilise headless CMS for decades.
 Now that it has continued to be incredibly successful, we are fortunate to already have great insight into what it is and how it can benefit our clients.

 A headless CMS is completely decoupled from its presentation.
 This means that the part that presents the content is separate from the part that defines it.
 Otherwise it’s not all that different from a traditional CMS.

 A traditional CMS allows the content editor to define content for their brand.
 This content is tied to a specific form of presentation, the part that presents the content, which is known as the “head”.
 The head is tightly coupled to the part that defines the content.
 This means that the CMS stores the data and allows for the content editor to maintain it.
 It also presents the data in a specific way.
 Put simply, the data defined is displayed in one specific way and not shared between different presentations.